School of Science, Technology and Health

 In February 2016, Biola University broke ground on the most ambitious building project in its history.
-The new facility, an expansive new $63 million, 91,200 square ft. science facility that will serve as the home to the new School of Science, Technology, and Health, is comprised of some of the university’s fastest and highest demand job opportunities.
-The building will open in early 2018 and will triple the amount of space devoted to science education at Biola and enable students and faculty to study state-of-the art laboratories and classrooms with cutting-edge equipment.
+The new facility, an expansive new $63 million, 91,200 square ft. science facility that serves as the home to the new School of Science, Technology, and Health, is comprised of some of the University’s fastest and highest demand job opportunities.
+The building opened in early 2018 and tripled the amount of space devoted to science education at Biola which enabled students and faculty to study in state-of-the art laboratories and classrooms with cutting-edge equipment.

 Additional Educational Opportunities and Distinctives